airbamboo/ideabox/README.md

 ideabox
 =======

-An indea platform for trible
+An idea platform for trible